With the synchronisation function you can synchronise your Vivaldi browser data across multiple devices. Continue reading to learn how to:

 Your login password is sent to our servers over a secure connection and a hash of it is stored in our database.

 You also need to pick an encryption password that is used for encrypting your data.
-Your encryption password is used locally on your computer for encrypting the data you are about to send to our servers and to decrypt the received data.
+Your encryption password is used locally on your computer for encrypting the data you’re about to send to our servers and to decrypt the received data.
 Your encryption password is never sent to us or any other third party, which ensures that we cannot decrypt your data.
+This also means that even if someone should get access to your account’s username and login password, it’s impossible for them to find out the encryption password, unless you yourself have shared it with them.

-If you don’t use an encryption password, your Vivaldi account’s password will be used, but this is strongly discouraged because it means you are encrypting with a password you are also occasionally sending over the Internet and is thus more vulnerable to attacks.
+If you don’t use an encryption password, your Vivaldi account’s login password will be used instead.
+This is strongly discouraged because it means you are encrypting with a password you are also occasionally sending over the Internet and is thus more vulnerable to attacks.

-Currently, Vivaldi supports synchronization of the following items:
+Currently, Vivaldi supports synchronisation of the following items:

 - Bookmarks and Speed Dials;